-A vast array of dogs were selectively bred for working purposes.
-Rottweilers were pulling carts to meat markets, the Great Pyrenees were guarding flocks of sheep, Springer Spaniels were flushing game out of dense brush, just to name a few.
-Petting did not play a great part in the lives of these dogs unless you look at a few of those spoiled lap dogs belonging to the aristocratic.
-However, to some extent, many do seem to appreciate attention from their owners and some also enjoy it from strangers.
+A vast array of dogs were selectively bred for working purposes: Rottweilers pulled carts to meat markets, the Great Pyrenees guarded flocks of sheep, and Springer Spaniels flushed game out of dense brush, just to name a few.
+Petting did not play a great part in the lives of these dogs, unless you look at a few of those spoiled lap dogs belonging to the aristocratic class.
+However, many do seem to appreciate attention from their owners to some extent, and some also enjoy it from strangers.

-Dogs must also be in an appreciative and calm state of mind when they are pet to enjoy it to the fullest.
-If your dog is in a flight or fight response, with adrenaline pumping, being touched during this time may lead to a bite.
+Dogs must also be in an appreciative and calm state of mind when they are pet so that they can enjoy it to the fullest.
+If your dog is in a flight-or-fight response with his adrenaline pumping, being touched during this time may lead to a bite.
 While you may think your touch is therapeutic, your dog may not be in the right state of mind for such contact.
-He may, therefore, bite because he is too alert/defensive or simply because he is bothered by it.
-Whether this was intentional or not, is not important, what counts is to learn that a dog is just that and as such, does not always enjoy touch and can be helped to cope with its emotions in better ways.
+Therefore, he may bite because he is too alert or defensive—or simply because he is bothered by your touch.
+Whether or not this was intentional is not important; what counts is to learn that a dog is just that, and as such, he does not always enjoy touch and can be helped to cope with its emotions in better ways.